Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Smith, G., Gupta, A., & MacLellan, C. (2024).
+Apprentice Tutor Builder: A Platform For Users to Create and Personalize Intelligent Tutors. arXiv preprint arXiv:2404.07883. [(pdf)][smith-atb-preprint]

 Lawley, L., & MacLellan, C. J. (2024).
 VAL: Interactive Task Learning with GPT Dialog Parsing.
 In _Proceedings of the CHI Conference on Human Factors in Computing Systems_. [(pdf)][lawley-chi-24]